 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience fatigue, xerostomia, headache, hyperhidrosis, insomnia, lack of appetite, nausea, constipation, or asthenia.
-Have patient report immediately to prescriber narcolepsy, illogical thinking, considerable diarrhea, hematuria, severe dizziness, syncope, angina, dyspnea, behavioral changes, hallucinations, mood changes, myalgia, muscle rigidity, urine discoloration, uncontrollable urges, skin growths, mole changes, difficulty with motor activity, or nightmares (HCAHPS).
+• Patient may experience headache, sweating a lot, insomnia, lack of appetite, nausea, vomiting, constipation, urine discoloration, or loss of strength and energy.
+Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), severe fatigue, narcolepsy, confusion, severe diarrhea, blood in urine, severe dizziness, passing out, angina, shortness of breath, behavioral changes, hallucinations, mood changes, muscle pain, muscle rigidity, dark urine, uncontrollable urges, skin growths, mole changes, abnormal movements, or nightmares (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.